Isaac Paredes Player Props: Rays vs. Yankees

 Yankees Pitching Rankings

-- Yankees pitchers combine to allow the eighth-fewest home runs in baseball (31 total, one per game).
+- Yankees pitchers combine to give up 33 total home runs at a rate of one per game (to rank 11th in baseball).

-- The right-hander last appeared on Saturday against the Texas Rangers, when he went five innings, allowing two earned runs while giving up four hits.
+- The righty last pitched on Monday against the Cleveland Guardians, when he tossed 8 1/3 innings, allowing one earned run while giving up two hits.

-- The 25-year-old has an ERA of 5.56, with 6.7 strikeouts per nine innings, in six games this season.
-Opponents are batting .247 against him.

 © 2023 Data Skrive.
 All rights reserved.